-Powerful, no-nonsense guard dogs, Rottweilers are the ultimate multi-purpose dog.
-Smart, loyal and dedicated, these darkly handsome canines have a long history of working alongside humans in many different roles.
-Still used today by police and military groups worldwide, Rottweilers often find themselves in the role of the family pet as well.
+Powerful, no-nonsense guard dogs, Rottweilers are the ultimate multi-purpose dogs.
+Smart, loyal, and dedicated, these darkly handsome canines have a long history of working alongside humans in many different roles.
+Still used today by police and military groups worldwide, Rottweilers also often find themselves in the role of family pets.

-Originally created for the cruel past times of bull baiting and dogfighting, Pit Bulls later transitioned seamlessly into gentler roles.
-Thanks to their complete devotion to their owners, Pit Bulls became trusted family dogs, a role they still play today, despite an unfortunate reputation in many circles.
+Originally created for the cruel pastimes of bull baiting and dogfighting, Pit Bulls later transitioned seamlessly into gentler roles.
+Due to their complete devotion to their owners, Pit Bulls became trusted family dogs, a role that they still play today, despite an unfortunate reputation in many circles.

-Both of these breeds have a lot to offer but what are the differences and similarities between the two and how can they help you decide which is the one for you?
-Keep reading to learn more about these two popular breeds and how to pick the one who best suits your lifestyle.
+Both of these breeds have much to offer but what are the differences and similarities between the two, and how can you decide which is the one for you?
+Keep reading to learn more about these two popular breeds and how to pick the dog that best suits your lifestyle.

 Visual Differences